vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 Decent needs to rest for 10 minutes after wakes up.

+If the bean is sensitive to extraction settings, it is recommended to flush the basket with bot water and then keep the portafilter in the machine for a while, to ensure the basket for the first shot is as hot as the second shot.
+The temperature of the basket does affect extraction for some beans.

 Sometimes the tablet double clicks, don't press the left side of the OK button after changing brewing parameters, it overlaps with the power button, there is a low possibility that the machine will be turned off.

 ## Niche Duo Calibration